 Why OMAD Doesn’t Work?

 First I will highlight that I’m not here to judge anyone.
-I’m just the exercise physiologist, and I don’t want to school anyone how to live their life.
-I believe that life is to be lived to some extend, and I don’t wanna tell you how to live yours.
+I’m just an exercise physiologist, and I don’t want to school anyone how to live their life.
+I believe that life is to be lived to some extent, and I don’t wanna tell you how to live yours.

 So take the information from this article as a description of consequences, not as a judgment.

-There are three key reasons why people OMAD is not working.
+There are three key reasons why people’s OMAD is not working.
 One of them is eating too much food, often without even realizing it.

 Reason #1: Mindless Eating